workstreams-ai/slack-block-kit/README.md

 object - https://api.slack.com/reference/messaging/composition-objects

-All required parameters as specified in Slack Doc are passed in as arguments Optional paramaters are passed in additional argument `opts` object.
+All required parameters as specified in Slack Doc are passed in as arguments

+Optional paramaters are passed in additional argument `opts` object.

 For further details on API see src folder.

-For interactive elements - *actionId is always first argument*
+For interactive elements - **actionId is always first argument**

-See `example` folder or example below for quick hints of usage.
+See `examples` folder or example below for quick hints of usage.

 ---
 Example of usage: